resumetozero/Web-Scrapping_selenium/README.md

 - Uses Selenium WebDriver for dynamic content loading and for your current location (pincode) input
 - Implements BeautifulSoup for parsing HTML content.
 - Stores scraped data in CSV format.
-- Multithreading for significant increase in scraping data
+- Multithreading for significant increase in speed of scraping data

 ### Technology Stack